jpmendeziii/Election_Analysis/README.md

 ### Here are the Results of the Election Audit below:
 ![Election_Results_Final.png](Election_Results_Final.png)

-    • There were “x” votes cast in the election.
-    • The candidates were:
-      o	Candidate 1
-      o	Candidate 2
-      o	Candidate 3
-    • The results were:
-      o	Candidate 1 received “x%” of the vote and “y” number of votes. o	Candidate 2 received “x%” of the vote and “y” number of votes. o	Candidate 3 received “x%” of the vote and “y” number of votes
-    • The winner of the election was: o	Candidate (1,2, or 3) who received “x%” of the vote and “y” number of votes.
+The graphic above shows there were a total of 369,711 votes cast in the election.
+The candidates were Charles Casper Stockham (85,213 votes, 23.0% of the vote), Diana DeGette (272,892 votes, 73.8% of the vote), and Raymon Anthony Doane.
+The audit confirmed that Diana DeGette was the winner with 272,892 votes, taking 73.8% of the total vote.
+The audit also revealed Denver County had the largest turnout with 306,055 votes, which represents 82.8% of the vote.

 ## Challenge Overview
 ## Challenge Summary